Ground Segment

 Reference Projects

-• PROBA Control Centres
+- PROBA Control Centres

-• ALTIUS PDGS
+- ALTIUS PDGS

 SPACEBEL develops the Payload Data Ground System for the PROBA Altius spacecraft.
 The mission aims to provide a global composition of the atmospheric limb, resulting in the provision of atmospheric ozone as main product and aerosols, azote dioxide as secondary products.
 The system distributes the processed data 3 hours after their capture by the satellite.
-SPACEBEL leads an international consortium composed of science and industry partners including the Institute for Space Aeronomy (Belgium) and the University of Saskatchewan (CAN).
+SPACEBEL leads an international consortium composed of science and industry partners including the Royal Belgian Institute for Space Aeronomy and the University of Saskatchewan (Canada).
 It will be operated from the B-USOC in Belgium.

-• ESA Common Software Infrastructure
+- ESA Common Software Infrastructure

 SPACEBEL is a key player in the transition of ESA Space Systems Monitoring and Control infrastructure.
 The company make part of the industrial team in charge of the development of the new European Ground Systems Common Core (EGS-CC) and recently realised the first adaption of it to small missions.
 SPACEBEL now contributes the development of a deployment model for the future mission Mission & Control infrastructures taking advantage of the share of resources and scalability of architectures.

-• Hera CMOC
+- Hera CMOC

 SPACEBEL is in charge of Hera’s Cubesat Mission Operations Centre (CMOC) development.
 Located in Redu (Belgium), it will oversee mission operations and control the European Milani and Juventas cubesat duo.
 Its role: manage mission requests, flight dynamics, telemetry and data exchange between the main spacecraft and its bread-box sized cubesats.